michael/editable-website/README.md

 1. Create instances for Postgres 14 and MinIO through the Northflank user interface.

 2. Create a combined service, select the Heroku buildpack and assign the environment variables as they are exposed by the Postgres and MinIO addons.
-Use the same environment variables during the build step and runtime (yes you have to type them twice).
+Use the same environment variables during the build step and runtime (yes, you have to type them twice).

 You can deploy your editable website anywhere else as well.
 For instance if you'd like to go the "Serverless" path, you can deploy on Vercel, and use NeonDB (or DigitalOcean with Connection Pooling activated).
 You may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.